 This one hits home for me.
 I spent much of my childhood in Germany, where every St. Nikolaus Day meant waking up to a Lindt chocolate Santa in my boot.
 Sadly, those Lindt Santas contain barley malt and are not gluten-free.

-For my children, I now pick up Chocolate Santas from See’s Candy.
-They are made in See’s Candy factories, which do not process gluten ingredients.
+For my children, I now pick up Chocolate Santas from See's Candy.
+They are made in a factory which does not process gluten ingredients.

 While most See's products are made in See's Candies Facilities which do not produce gluten-containing products, please note that its candy canes are part of a short list of items produced by outside partners on shared equipment and in shared facilities.